Tchaikovsky: Nur wer die Sehnsucht kennt, Op. 6, No. 6

 Ansel Norris, trumpet

-Mr. Norris has a great love for the sound of the orchestra and has given performances with the Chicago and Boston symphonies, spent two summers as a fellow at the Tanglewood Music Center and completed a two-year period as a member of the Civic Orchestra of Chicago.
+Mr. Norris has given performances with the Chicago and Boston symphonies, spent two summers as a fellow at the Tanglewood Music Center and completed a two-year period as a member of the Civic Orchestra of Chicago.
 He is excited to join the Peninsula Music Festival of Door County, Wisconsin this season.

 As a founding member of the Lincoln Chamber Brass, Mr. Norris competed in the Fischoff International Chamber Music Competition of 2014, earning a bronze medal.
 In 2016 he graduated from Northwestern University.
 He feels very grateful for the mentors who have pushed him along the way, including his mom, John Aley, Charles Geyer, Thomas Rolfs, Christopher Martin, Stephen Burns, Mark Gould and Robert Sullivan, to name just a few.

 Mr. Norris has interests in reading, cooking, hiking, playing ping pong, doing yoga and playing video games, in no particular order.
 In Miami he hopes to explore all of these interests, in addition to many great musical opportunities, with a curious mind and an open heart.